 4. Let employees do work they feel passionate about.

-Passion For Work Is very Important in employee performance. a most important contributor to employee happiness was, “Working in an area or industry you’re passionate about,” followed closely by “Working for a company that effects positive change in the world.”
-Both of these values, said Baumer, ranked far higher than salary in terms of creating happiness in the workplace.
+Passion For Work Is very Important in employee performance. a most important contributor to employee happiness was.
+“Working in an area or industry you’re passionate about,” followed closely by “Working for a company that effects positive change in the world.”
+Both of these values, said Baumer, ranked far higher than salary in terms of creating happy workplace.

 5. Have paths for professional growth.